Kelian98/kelian98.github.io/_pages/about.md

 classes: wide
 ---

 Besides my work, I have a keen interest for astronomy in general.
-I do visual astronomy since the age of 13 and engaged into the rabbit hole of astrography less than five years ago.
+I do visual astronomy since the age of 13 and engaged into the rabbit hole of astrophotography less than five years ago.

 <div class="gallery-scroll">